Lausi95/game-of-threes/README.md

 The game will go on until on player can reduce the number to 1.

-### Playing by yourself
+### Using the `MANUAL` mode.

-If you want to play by yourself, you need to attach to the process.
-So you eiter start the game on an IDE OR you run the docker image with the `-ti` flags, so attach to the terminal.
+If you want to play the game by yourself, you need to set the `MODE` of one player to `MANUAL`.

-## Configuration

-The configuration of a player is done by environment variables.

-`KAFKA_URL`: **mandatory** Url to a kafka node.

-`PLAYER_ID`: **mandatory** ID of the player, playing the game.
-If multiple players should play the game, the `PLAYER_ID` should be different for each instance.

-`MOVE_RESOLVER`: **optional** Decides if the player plays manually or with user input.
-To play manual, set the variable to `MANUAL`.
-Default: `AUTOMATIC`
+You can see all moves, you can play, if you call the `GET /moves` endpoint.
+There you see a Map of moves with an ID and the Number that you need to play.

+Then you can play the move by calling the endpoint `POST /move/{moveId}?move=<YOUR-CHOICE>`

 ## Might also be interesting
 (☞ﾟヮﾟ)☞ Hire ☞(ﾟヮﾟ)☜ me ☜(ﾟヮﾟ☜)